-During the Grand Tour des Combins trek, internet and cell service can be limited, especially in remote areas.
-Some of the refuges will have Wifi for you to use, but not all of them and it can be temperamental.
+During the Tour du Mont Blanc trek, internet and cell service can be limited, especially in remote areas.
+Most of the bigger towns like Chamonix, Courmayeur, and Champex have WiFi, but some of the more secluded spots, such as Les Chapieux in France, offer no cell service or WiFi at all.
+Les Chapieux, in particular, is known for a 14km stretch with no service, which is the main "dark spot" of the trek.

 You'll generally have phone service for most of the trip, but be prepared for occasional gaps in coverage.